Helping People in Need | Protecting Animals and Nature | Enriching Community Life

 A better future through higher education

 Achieving a college degree can be challenging, even under ideal circumstances, but consider if you were a former foster youth, an adult with dependents or an individual with physical disabilities trying to complete a degree.
-The Nina Mason Pulliam Legacy Scholars program embraces students with often serious barriers to higher education – and those students are thriving.
+The Nina Mason Pulliam Legacy Scholars program embraces students with barriers to higher education – and those students are thriving.
 Nina Scholars graduate at rates equal to or greater than their peers.
-Eighty-five percent of Scholars who graduated in the past five years are employed in a field related to their degree.
+Eighty-five percent of scholars who graduated in the past five years are employed in a field related to their degree.
 The Nina Scholars program offers personalized supports and services, intensive coaching, financial assistance and extended graduation timelines.
 Nina Scholars are inspiring examples of overcoming to achieve.
 If you know someone who may qualify to be a Nina Scholar, encourage them to apply.

 Learn more about the Nina Scholars program

-Over 380 Nina Scholars have earned college degrees since the program began in 2001.
+Over 400 Nina Scholars have earned college degrees since the program began in 2001.

 85% of Nina Scholars who graduated in the past five years work in a field related to their course of study.